UFC on FOX: Henderson vs Thomson: Predictions & Analysis

 A few statistical edges stand out.
 Krylov throws significantly more leather — a 2.7 sig. strike per minute gap.
 Harris is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Harris has tighter striking defense, making opponents miss more often.

 The Pick: Nikita Krylov over Walt Harris.
-We're leaning Krylov here at 69%, a solid but not overwhelming edge.
+The model is firm on this one: Krylov at 80%.

 Methodology